Program Overview (5 mins)

 Upon completion of this activity, participants should be able to:

-- Develop strategies to improve HCV screening, diagnosis, linkage to care, and cure rates in diverse populations
+- Develop strategies to improve HCV screening, diagnosis, and linkage to care in diverse populations

 Joint Accreditation Statement